 |According to Friedman, arrested active phase of labor occurs if either cervical dilation stops for more than 2 hours or descent of the fetal head stops for more than 1 hour.
 Recent attempts have been made to revise this definition by some obstetrics groups, where arrest of labor can only be diagnosed in women with ruptured membranes with at least 6 cm of dilation after 4 hours (with adequate contractions) or after 6 hours (with inadequate contractions).
 This means that women who previously would have been diagnosed with a stalled labor are considered ‘normal’ under the new system.|

-What is a Prolonged Deceleration Phase in Labor?
+What Is a Prolonged Deceleration Phase in Labor?

 Some researchers find that there is a deceleration phase during active labor.
 The cervix dilates very quickly, but towards the end of the active phase, cervix dilation slows down.
 However, if a mother had a previously normal labor but then has a prolonged time to achieve full dilation, this could be a sign of a problem.

 When there is a prolonged deceleration phase, progress in dilation slows after 8 cm and uterine contractions become dysfunctional, even after oxytocin administration.
 In this situation, the cervix starts to swell and take on fluid.
 In this situation, a C-section may be needed.
-In many cases where this happens, the underlying problem may be that the baby is in abnormal position that can’t be delivered, or can’t fit through the mother’s pelvis.
+In many cases where this happens, the underlying problem may be that the baby is in an abnormal position that can’t be delivered, or can’t fit through the mother’s pelvis.

 Some medical professionals try to have the mother push through a contraction to try to fit the baby’s head through the cervix.
-The problem with this approach is that this approach ends up making cervical swelling worse.
-This maneuver can sometimes led medical professionals to believe that the cervix is completely dilated when it is not and when the baby’s head hasn’t descended into the position needed for delivery.
+The problem with this approach is that it ends up making cervical swelling worse.
+This maneuver can sometimes lead medical professionals to believe that the cervix is completely dilated when it is not and when the baby’s head hasn’t descended into the position needed for delivery.
 This ends up prolonging labor in a situation where a C-section would be required in the first place.

-What is a Normal Second Stage of Labor?
+What Is a Normal Second Stage of Labor?
 What is a Prolonged Second Stage of Labor?

 The second stage of labor begins when the cervix is completely dilated and ends when the baby is delivered.
 The median duration of the second stage of labor is about 50 minutes for women who haven’t had a baby before, and about 20 minutes for those who have.
 However, the length of the second stage of labor is highly variable (Kilpatrick, 1989).
 Some researchers define abnormal second stage of labor as a labor that has stalled when descent or rotation of the fetal head doesn’t occur after 7 cm of dilation.
 Arrested second stage of labor often occurs in the presence of shoulder dystocia.

-What is an Abnormal Third Stage of Labor?
+What Is an Abnormal Third Stage of Labor?

-An abnormal third stage of labor occurs when the placenta does not fully or properly separate from the uterus, placing the mother at high risk for massive bleeding.
+An abnormal third stage of labor occurs when the placenta does not fully or properly separate from the uterus, placing the mother at high risk for massive maternal bleeding.
 This can occur in situations where the placenta is incompletely detached, or in situations where the mother has placenta accreta or percreta.
 There is much debate about placental management during the third stage of labor.
 Some obstetricians recommend manual removal or gentle massage to stimulate contractions.
 Another method generally recognized as safe is prophylactic uterotonic medication to reduce blood loss.
 In situations of placenta accreta or percreta, however, more aggressive management may be needed to stem the bleeding; this may include curettage or partial or complete hysterectomy.
-In rare cases, uterine inversion may occur in situations where mothers have had a fundal implantation; this situation require prompt treatment to attempt to reinvert the uterus and prevent additional complications.
+In rare cases, uterine inversion may occur in situations where mothers have had a fundal implantation; this situation requires prompt treatment to attempt to reinvert the uterus and prevent additional complications.